Browse the Guide:

 Gallery in Chicago, Illinois, in June and July, 1993, illustrating the ways

 that women architects are discriminated against in the workplace.
-Inventory
+Finding aid available online.
+Ms1994-023

 MORGAN, BERRY (1919- ).
 GALLEY PROOFS, 1966.
 0.1 cu. ft.
 American author and free-lance editor in Mississippi.
 Author of Pursuit and The Mystic Adventures of Roxie Stoner (1974), and contributor of short stories to the New Yorker.
 Author's galley proofs for Pursuit (Boston, MA: Houghton Mifflin Company.
 1966).
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1969-002.

 MORGAN, WILL H. LETTER, 1861(?).
 0.1 cu. ft.
 Union soldier writing